AssoDePicche/AssoDePicche/README.md

 ## Hello There!
 Welcome to my Github profile

 ### About me
-I am a fullstack web developer currently developing personal projects.
+I'm a fullstack web developer currently developing personal projects.
 The main technologies and tools that I work are:

 *Hover the mouse over the icons to see their names*